AseasRoa/paintor/docs/v1.x/reactivity/states.md

 Let's have `myState.text` and an input field from which `myState.text` can be changed.

-Type something in the input field below the source code.
-You should see the same text that you are typing on the right side of the input field, where the \<span\> is.

 ::: code-group
 <<< @/./reactivity/states-2.js [JavaScript]
 ```html [HTML]